The ZooParc’s fabulous births!

 1 East Javan langur

-1 yellow-backed duiker
+1 female yellow-backed duiker

 Cute babies!